abrahamgenetu/abrahamgenetu/README.md

 - 👋 Hi, I’m @abrahamgenetu
-- 👀 I’m interested in Machine learning backend development specially on medical sectors.
+- 👀 I’m interested in Machine learning and backend development specially.
-- 🌱 I’m currently learning deep learning with pytorch
+- 🌱 I’m currently learning deep learning for medicine.
 - 💞️ I’m looking to collaborate on ML related Projects
 - 📫 How to reach me ...
               abrahamgenetu.netlify.me